-Abstract
+Abstract.

 Kenzo is a symbolic computation system devoted to Algebraic Topology.
-Written in Common Lisp, this program succeeded in computing homology and homotopy groups so far unreachable.
+It has been developed by F. Sergeraert mainly as a research artifact.
 The challenge is now to increase the number of users and to improve its usability.
 Instead of designing simply a friendly front-end, we have undertaken the task of devising a mediated access to the system, constraining its functionality, but providing guidance to the user in his navigation on the system.
-This objective is reached by constructing in Common Lisp an intermediary layer, allowing us an intelligent access to some features of the system.
-This intermediary layer is supported by XML technology and interplays between a graphical user interface and the pure Kenzo system.
+This objective is reached by constructing an intermediary layer, allowing us an intelligent access to some features of the system.
+This intermediary layer is supported by XML technology and interplays between a graphical user interface and the pure Common Lisp Kenzo system.